The K2view TDM has the following components:

 The TDM web application is pre-integrated in Fabric Web Framework and it offers a self-service implementation of the following activities:

 TDM settings and tasks are kept in the TDM PostgreSQL DB.
-Both TDM layers, the backend and frontend, connect to the TDM DB in order to get or to update TDM settings or tasks.
+Both TDM layers, the backend and frontend, connect to the TDM DB to get or update TDM settings or tasks.

-Fabric acts as a staging DB for the provisioned entities and as an ETL layer for extracting data from data sources and loading it to the target environment.
+Fabric acts as a staging DB for the provisioned entities and as an ETL layer for extracting data from data sources and loading it into the target environment.

-In addition, the TDM back-end APIs and processes are defined and executed in Fabric.
+Additionally, the TDM back-end APIs and processes are defined and executed within Fabric.
 The TDM back-end APIs and processes are included in the TDM library.

 When running a TDM task, data from the selected entities is stored and synchronized in Fabric according to its LU definitions.
 Fabric creates and maintains a separate MicroDB for each entity (LUI).
 This has several advantages: